PRono8/computer_vision/README.md

      - find_cells.m: function which detects each of the cells of the square segmented by the find_sudoku function.

-     - get_numbers.m: main function of identification of numbers, which, in addition to returning the identified number, detects whether it is rotated or not, and does so.
+     - get_numbers.m: main function of the program used for number identification.
+In addition to returning the identified number, it detects whether it is rotated or not, and corrects it.

         - empty_squares_detection.m: subfunction which filters each cell obtained from the find_cells function, and identifies if there is a number or not, to send it to the get_number function.

         - Num_identification.m: subfunction which identifies which number is in each case.

-     - sudoku_solver.m: function implemented by Cleve Moler in MathWorks, which solves the sudoku puzzle from a matrix with the unsolved sudoku numbers.
+     - sudoku_solver.m: function implemented by Cleve Moler in MathWorks, which solves the Sudoku puzzle from a matrix containing the unsolved Sudoku.

      - SudokuSolver.mlapp: graphic user interface in order to make our code easier to use and understand its results.